SAP/flake8-tergeo/docs/checks.md

 Checks if a union type annotation can utilize the new syntax of PEP 604.
 For example, `a: Union[Foo, Bar]` can be rewritten to `a: Foo|bar`.
 This check is only active when at least one of the following conditions is true:
-* running python 3.10+
 * a `from __future__ import annotations` import is present in the module
 * the current code is inside a `typing.TYPE_CHECKING` block

 Also, the check will only consider type annotations (to prevent invalid syntax) if at least one of the following conditions is true:
-* python 3.9 or below is used
 * the code is not inside a `typing.TYPE_CHECKING` block

 ## FTP055